Extensions of characters in type D and the inductive McKay condition, I

-In order to be more specific about intermediary goals and results, let us introduce some notation.
+In order to be more specific about intermediate goals and results, let us introduce some notation.
 Let $G=\bG^F$ for $F\colon\bG\to\bG$ a Frobenius endomorphism of a simply-connected simple algebraic group $\bG$.
 Upon choosing an $F$-stable maximal torus and a Borel subgroup containing it, one can define a group $E$ of so-called field and graph automorphisms of $G$.
-One can also define a reductive group $\wbG$ realizing a regular embedding for $\bG$, that is $\bG=[\wbG ,\wbG]$ with connected $\ZZZ (\wbG)$.
-We can also assume that $F$ extends to $\wbG$ into a Frobenius endomorphism and that $E$ also acts on $\wG:=\wbG^F$.
-Then $\Aut(G)$ is induced by the semi-direct product $\wG\rtimes E$ (see for instance \cite[2.5.12]{GLS3}).
+One can also define a reductive group $\wbG$ realizing a regular embedding for $\bG$, that is $\bG=[\wbG ,\wbG]$ with connected $\ZZZ (\wbG)$ and also assume that $F$ extends to a Frobenius endomorphism of $\wbG$ with $E$ also acting on $\wG:=\wbG^F$.
+Then $\Aut(G)$ is induced by the direct product $\wG\rtimes E$ (see for instance \cite[2.5.12]{GLS3}).

-The determination of the action of $\wG\rtimes E$ on $\Irr(G)$ essentially relies on establishing that $\wG$-orbits and $E$-orbits are somehow transversal.
-More precisely, one shows the following property
+The determination of the action of $\wG\rtimes E$ on $\Irr(G)$ mostly relies on establishing that $\wG$-orbits and $E$-orbits are somehow transversal.
+More precisely, one aims at showing the following property

 $A'({\infty})$ : {\it There exists an $E$-stable $\wG$-transversal in $\Irr(G)$. }